Akin81/COVID--19-DATA-EXPLORATION-IN-SQL/README.md

 Afghanistan recorded the lowest death percentage

-Andora had the highest number of Death percentage
+Andora had the highest number of Infection per population